Ballerina Feet Damage

 – Taping or bracing for additional support

-Achilles Tendonitis Inflammation of the Achilles tendon connecting calf muscles to the heel bone. – Overuse from excessive relevés, jumps
+Achilles Tendonitis Inflammation of the Achilles tendon connecting the calf muscles to the heel bone. – Overuse from excessive relevés, jumps

 – Tight calf muscles